-Once the Department determines that the effluent has a reasonable potential to exceed WQS at the endof-pipe (comparing the MEC in Table B-4 to the WQS in Table B-2) or a parameter has a technologybased limit that exceeds WQS, a water quality-based effluent limit for the pollutant is developed.
+Once the Department determines that the effluent has a reasonable potential to exceed WQS, or where a parameter has a technology-based limit and it requires dilution to meet WQS, a water quality-based effluent limit for the pollutant is developed.
 The first step in calculating a permit limit is development of a WLA for the pollutant.